Jodi W. Dishman

-Jodi Marie Warmbrod Dishman (born 1979) is a United States district judge of the United States District Court for the Western District of Oklahoma.
+Jodi Marie W. Dishman (born 1979) is a United States district judge of the United States District Court for the Western District of Oklahoma.

 Education

 Dishman earned her Bachelor of Business Administration, cum laude, from Southern Methodist University and her Juris Doctor, summa cum laude, from the University of Oklahoma College of Law, where she served as editor-in-chief of the Oklahoma Law Review.

 Legal career

 Upon graduation from law school, Dishman served as a law clerk to Judges Edward C. Prado and Carolyn Dineen King of the United States Court of Appeals for the Fifth Circuit.
 She spent five years as an attorney in the San Antonio office of Akin Gump Strauss Hauer & Feld.
 From 2012 to 2019, she was a shareholder at McAfee & Taft in Oklahoma City, where her practice focused on complex civil litigation in federal and state courts and where she served as President of the Oklahoma City Chapter of the Federal Bar Association.